 The Audit Risk and Compliance Committee (ARC Committee), as a committee reporting to the ExCom, contributes at reviewing all material audit, risk and compliance issues faced by the Company and to ensure alignment amongst control functions and management on transversal topics.
-The Risk Appetite is endorsed by the Board of Directors upon review by the Executive Committee (in presence of the CRO) with the Audit Committee considering the effectiveness of the Company's internal control and risk management frameworks supporting it.
+The Risk Appetite is endorsed by the Board of Directors upon review by the Executive Committee with the Audit Committee considering the effectiveness of the Company's internal control and risk management frameworks supporting it.
 The overall risk framework is governed by the ARC Committee.
-The ARC Committee is chaired by the CEO, the members are the key control functions (the internal Auditor, the CRO, the CCO and the Actuarial Function Holder), the Head of Legal and the CISO.
+The ARC Committee is chaired by the CEO, the members are the key control functions (the internal Auditor, the CRO, the CCO and the Actuarial Function Holder), the CFO, the Head of Legal, the DPO (Data Privacy Officer) and the CISO.
 The CRO ensures the secretariat of the ARC Committee.

-For Life insurance risks and Operational risks:
+For P&C Insurance risks and Operational risks:

-The decision process relating to the management of insurance and operational involves the Risk Management department.
-The Risk management department mainly analyses and monitors the insurance risks SCR, its components and the related changes towards risk appetite limits defined; validates all launches or portfolio reviews of products or lines of businesses.
+• The decision process relating to the management of insurance and operational risk involves the Risk Management department.
+The Risk Management department mainly analyses and monitors the insurance SCR, its components and the related changes towards risk appetite limits defined; validates all launches or portfolio reviews of products or lines of businesses.